-The primary areas of focus in evaluating the conditions of groundwater within the NMMA are: 1) groundwater elevations and water chemistry of coastal monitoring wells, 2) the coastal groundwater gradient, 3) the overall groundwater elevations within the NMMA as measured by the Key Wells Index, and 4) the extent of the pumping depression.
+The primary areas of focus in evaluating the conditions of groundwater within the NMMA are: 1) groundwater elevations and water chemistry of coastal monitoring wells, 2) the coastal groundwater gradient, 3) the overall groundwater elevations within the NMMA, as measured by the Key Wells Index, and 4) the extent of the pumping depression.

-Coastal Monitoring Wells - Both groundwater elevations and chloride concentrations in the coastal well cluster within the NMMA have been stable for some years.
-However, groundwater elevations in the coastal well cluster 36L have declined the last decade (Figure 6-4).
+Coastal Monitoring Wells - Groundwater elevations in the coastal well cluster within the NMMA have been declining since 2010 (Figure 6-3) whereas chloride concentrations have been relatively stable over the same period (Figure 6-7).
+Groundwater elevations in the coastal well cluster 12N/36W - 36L have declined the last decade (Figure 6-4).

-Coastal Groundwater Gradient - There is currently a westward component of flow toward the ocean beneath the coastal dunes, separated from the inland groundwater depression by a transient groundwater divide (See Section 6.1.4 Groundwater Gradients).
-If the inland groundwater depression continues to expand, a landward gradient from the coastal monitoring wells to the inland groundwater depression may develop.
-In Spring and Fall 2010, the coastal gradient near Black Lake was towards the offshore with a slight northward component of flow that is more pronounced in the fall.
+Coastal Groundwater Gradient - Groundwater contours show an eastward component of flow toward the land beneath the coastal dunes (see Section 6.1.4 Groundwater Gradients).
+A landward gradient from the coastal monitoring wells to the inland groundwater depression has developed.

 Key Wells Index - The Key Wells Index indicates trends in groundwater elevations within inland areas of the NMMA, and is intended to reflect whether there is a general balance between inflows and outflows in the NMMA.
-Groundwater elevations in several of the wells that make up the Key Wells Index have generally declined since about 2000, whereas groundwater elevations in some of these wells have increased over the past two to three years (see Section 6.1.1 Results from Inland Key Wells).
-Overall, the Key Wells Index increased only slightly in 2010, even though rainfall was 130% of long-term average conditions.
-The 2010 Key Wells Index value remains below the threshold criterion for Potentially Severe conditions (Figure 7-2).
+The 2013 Key Well Index declined sharply from 2012.
+Groundwater elevations in several of the wells that make up the Key Wells Index have generally declined since about 2000 (see Section 6.1.1 Results from Key Wells).
+The 2013 Key Wells Index value remains within the threshold criteria for Potentially Severe Water Shortage Conditions, although it has nearly reached the threshold criterion for Severe Water Shortage Conditions (Figure 7-1).

-Pumping Depression - The groundwater depression within the inland portion of the NMMA was evident in both Spring and Fall 2010 groundwater elevation contours (Figure 6-5, Figure 6-6).
-This depression creates a transient groundwater divide between both coastal areas and the Northern Cities Management Area.
-If this groundwater depression widens to the west or lengthens to the north, the groundwater divide may be breached, allowing groundwater flow from coastal areas to the groundwater depression.
-This potential reversal of groundwater gradients could create conditions for seawater intrusion.
-Thus, the TG will carefully research it for future reports in cooperation with the Northern Cities TG.
+Pumping Depression - The groundwater depression within the inland portion of the NMMA was evident in both Spring and Fall 2013 groundwater elevation contours (Figure 6-5 and Figure 6-6).
+The groundwater depression widened to the west and lengthened to the north.
+The groundwater divide thus dissipated, resulting in a landward groundwater gradient from the coastal portion of the NMMA toward the inland.
+This reversal of groundwater gradients creates conditions favorable for seawater intrusion.

-The other effect of the groundwater depression could be compaction and dewatering of fine-grained sediments within and adjacent to the aquifers of the NMMA, with subsequent land subsidence.
+The other effect of the groundwater depression could be compaction and dewatering of finegrained sediments within and adjacent to the aquifers of the NMMA, with subsequent land subsidence.
 There is currently no evidence of land subsidence within the NMMA, although small amounts of subsidence might go undetected.
 During dewatering and compaction, it is typically the finer grained sediments that are most impacted rather than the main water-producing horizons.